-13.2.4 Strategic Management and Sustainability at the University
+6.2.4 Strategic Management and Sustainability of University Programs

 - Understand the concept and importance of strategic management and sustainability in universities. - Learn the strategic management process, including SWOT analysis and decision-making frameworks. - Apply strategies for integrating sustainability into university management practices.